Published on January 11th, 2022 | by Roger Corbinetti6

 - Works on a variety of pool surfaces including tile and vinyl

-- top-access filter cartridge with extra-fine mesh media
+- top-access filter cartridges with extra-fine mesh media

 Customer feedback is overwhelmingly positive on the Hayward Sharkvac.
 This is one of the few robotic cleaners actually to work as advertised.